chadcooper/sjc-arcuser/article.md

 Improvement Projects (CIP) site (https://maps.sjcutility.us/cip/) was created using the Esri Story Map Tour template customized with a tabbed layout for viewing reuse, water, and sewer capital improvement projects by category (Figure AA).
-The Utility had powered Story Maps in the traditional methods in the past (CSV file, hosted feature services), but wanted to be able to drive this CIP Story Map dynamically from a enterprise geodatabase backed feature service.
+The Utility had powered Story Maps in the traditional methods in the past (CSV file and hosted feature services), but wanted to be able to drive this CIP Story Map dynamically from a enterprise geodatabase backed feature service.
 With this setup, Utility GIS staff can add content to the Story Map simply by adding new CIP features